LarsIndresaeter/radio-arduino/doc/explanation/project.md

 supported radio chip is nrf24l01, but in the future it is possible that other chips like sx1276 (a popular LoRa chip) can be used.

-> short catch and faster to type
+> short catchy and faster to type

 ### where is the name used and what does it mean